GPII/universal/README.md

 Installation
 ------------

-This repository should be installed using one of the top-level GPII architecture-specific repositories -
+In production, this repository should be installed using one of the top-level GPII architecture-specific repositories -
   * windows - https://github.com/GPII/windows
   * linux - https://github.com/GPII/linux
   * android - https://github.com/GPII/android

-For development purposes this repository could be cloned directly - however, please ensure that it is housed in a directory named `node_modules` otherwise its test cases will not be able to self-resolve.
+For development purposes this repository could be cloned directly.

 Quick Start
 -----------